 Experience any and all of these effective therapies at a drug and alcohol rehab in Crawley by giving our admissions team a call on 0800 088 66 86

 The Importance Of A Relapse Prevention Plan

-Towards the end of your treatment programme, staff will work with you to formulate a relapse prevention plan.
+Towards the end of your treatment programme at rehab centres in Crawley, staff will work with you to formulate a relapse prevention plan.

 This plan details your triggers and associations as well as your coping mechanisms.

 Your relapse prevention plan is shared with your support network and clinic.

 It is a document to help you during the first year of your sobriety and can help you to avoid damaging situations.

 Staff will recommend certain techniques such as HALT.